nukopy/aws-ecs-fargate-rds-template/README.md

 ### Local Environment Variables

-Environment variables below are used in the sections [Deploy with AWS CLI](#deploy-with-aws-cli).
+Environment variables below are used in the section [Deploy with AWS CLI](#deploy-with-aws-cli).

 ```sh
 # CloudFormation